outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - in a market where uncertainty & unexpectedly correct predictions (unlikely predictions) have value, high-value contradictions of assumptions (high price of low-valued stock) are an error type structure

   - stock market (predicting uncertain value) x gaming (low-stakes task completion in a system)
     - stock market tasks in a (legal, business) system
       - deriving value of legislation